- Discussion:

 "Where do you get the Blood of Christ which you claim washes away your sins, since you deny the Eucharist?"

-Christ translated His literal blood to the heavenly sanctuary so that it could be applied to the Mercy Seat and sprinkled on believers through the indwelling of the Holy Spirit (Hebrews 9:12-28).
+Christ translated His blood to the heavenly sanctuary so that it could be applied to the Mercy Seat and sprinkled on believers through the indwelling of the Holy Spirit (Hebrews 9:12-28).

 "[Responding to Hebrews 7:27] True.
 But if that means that Christ no longer offers Himself to the Father, why is the Lamb standing in heaven as though slain (Revelation 5:6)?"

 Revelation 5:6 is imagery describing eschatology, not the eternal state of Christ.
-It is using imagery to identify Christ as the one who has been slain, not as one who is continually being slain.
+It is using imagery to identify Him as the one who has been slain, not as one who is continually being slain.
 The context indicates that His work is a completed action:

 "And between the throne and the four living creatures and among the elders I saw a Lamb standing, as though it had been slain, with seven horns and with seven eyes, which are the seven spirits of God sent out into all the earth."
 (Revelation 5:6, emphasis added)